 G – Cadd9

 You can play these pair of chords in both direction.
-In others words: Am to Em or Em to Am will both work well.
+In others words: Am to Em or Em to Am works well in both cases.

 Triples of chords

-To learn what chords sound good together in the following category will be really useful.
+To learn what chords sound good together in the following category is really useful.
 Many riffs and chorus are constructed with only three chords.
 As the case was before, these triples of chords can be played in any order.

 C – F – G